censusdis/censusdis/README.md

-`censusdis` is a package for discovering, loading, analyzing, and computing diversity, integration, and segregation metrics to U.S. Census demographic data.
+`censusdis` is a package for discovering, loading, analyzing, and computing diversity, integration, and segregation metrics on U.S. Census demographic data.
 It is designed to be intuitive and Pythonic, but give users access to the full collection of data and maps the US Census publishes via their APIs.
 It also avoids hard-coding metadata about U.S. Census variables, such as their names, types, and